1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 Monitoring employment practice

 2.26 This policy will be monitored periodically by the organisation to judge its effectiveness.
-In particular the organisation will monitor the ethnic, gender and age composition of existing employees and of applicants of jobs (including promotion) and the number of people with disability in these group and will consider and take any appropriate action to address any issues that may be identified as a result of the monitoring process.
+In particular the organisation will monitor all the protected characteristics of existing employees, and, the ethnic group, sex, disability and age of job applicants.
+The organisation will consider and take any appropriate action to address any issues that may be identified as a result of the monitoring process.

 2.27 The LGSCO will consider any representations made about the operation of the Equality and Diversity Policy and possible improvement to it.

 2.28 Our customer satisfaction research will also gather data on equality and diversity to enable us to better understand who is accessing our service, the types of complaints that they bring forward and their experiences and outcomes.